 This is a list of some of the most frequently asked financial aid questions.
 Please do not hesitate to contact the Financial Aid Office if your question is not answered.

 Almost all awards granted by AUP are easily renewed every year by meeting certain minimum requirements.
-Academic scholarships are maintained each semester by keeping a minimum 3.0 cumulative GPA.
-Tuition Award for undergraduate students are maintained with a minimum 2.5 cumulative GPA and by completing the returning student financial award application.
+Merit awards and scholarships are maintained each semester by keeping a minimum 3.0 cumulative GPA.
+Tuition Awards for undergraduate students are maintained with a minimum 2.5 cumulative GPA .
 Americans who receive federal loans must re-apply for the loans each academic year, which means completing, at minimum, a new FAFSA and a new Master Promissory Note(s) (MPN) for each loan.

 You may appeal, in writing, to the Financial Aid Office to reinstate a financial award or scholarship once you meet the qualifications for the award again.
-For example, a student losing a Global Citizen Scholarship due to a 2.8 cumulative GPA at the end of the fall semester must achieve a 3.0 cumulative GPA by the end of the spring semester before an appeal for reinstatement can be made.
+For example, a student losing a merit award or scholarship due to a 2.8 cumulative GPA at the end of the fall semester must achieve a 3.0 cumulative GPA by the end of the spring semester before an appeal for reinstatement can be made.
 Awards are reinstated the semester following the appeal.
 An appeal cannot be made retroactively.

 All types of financial awards will be applied directly to your AUP student account.
-Your award is tied to registration and course load and will be adjusted according to any course overload or part-time enrollment.
+Your award is tied to registration and course load, and will be adjusted if you register for according to any course overload or part-time.
+There are two exceptions: enrollment. a) audited courses are not eligible b) students taking a course overload who have merit awards and scholarships will receive the full semester amount, not a pro-rated amount for additional overload charges.

-If you are an American student receiving loans, we will submit loan amounts for you to the student accounting services office, which will credit your student account.
+If you are an American student receiving loans, we will submit loan amounts for you to the Office of Student Accounting Services, which will credit your student account.
 If a positive balance remains following the deduction of tuition and fees from your loan amount, a refund check in euros will be issued to you by student accounting services.

 Students are eligible to use private scholarships to pay for tuition.